What is the Quality Assurance (QA) Score?

 If a user dismisses a broken link, do they get QA score points back or does the score stay the same?

-When a user dismisses a broken link, Siteimprove disregards the link when calculating the DCI QA Score, so the score will increase.
+When a user dismisses a broken link, Siteimprove disregards the link when calculating the DCI QA Score.
+In some cases, the score will not be affected, but in others, the score will increase slightly.
 The change in score can be small and will be affected by other factors including the percentage of broken on the site and the level of the page containing the broken link.

 What happens to the score if someone ignores a broken link in a PDF?